Dental Crown Procedure

 With a dental crown, there are several types of material we can use such as gold, porcelain, and porcelain fused to metal.
 A lot of times we use zirconia these days, which is a very strong anesthetic substance.
 It just depends on the clinical situation and what we want to achieve.

-If you or a loved one has questions about the dental crown procedure, contact Inglewood Family Dental to arrange your free consultation.
+If you or a loved one has questions about the dental crown procedure, contact Inglewood Family Dental to arrange your consultation.
 We offer flexible financing options and follow the new Alberta dental fee guide to help make treatments accessible to everyone.
 Contact us today, we look forward to putting a smile on your face!